Quantum Spacetime Phenomenology: Quantum-Gravity Theories, Quantum Spacetime, and Candidate Effects

-A growing number of quantum-gravity researchers are also studying noncommutative versions of Minkowski spacetime, which are promising candidates as ``quantum-gravity theories of not everything", {\it i.e.} opportunities to get insight on some, but definitely not all, aspects of the quantum-gravity problem.
-For the most studied examples, canonical noncommutativity, $[x_\mu,x_\nu] = i \theta_{\mu \nu}$, and $\kappa$-Minkowski noncommutativity, $[x_m,t] = i x_m/\kappa ~,~~~[x_m,x_l] = 0$, the issues relevant for the fate of Poincar\'e symmetry are very much in focus, and departures from Poincar\'e symmetry appear to be inevitable\footnote{In the case of canonical noncommutativity evidence of some departures from Poincar\'e symmetry are found both if $\theta_{\mu \nu}$ is a fixed tensor~\cite{dougnekr} or a fixed observer-independent matrix~\cite{chaichan,thetanoether}.
-The possibility to preserve classical Poincar\'e symmetry is instead still not excluded in what was actually the earliest approach~\cite{dopl1994} based on $[x_\mu,x_\nu] = i \theta_{\mu \nu}$, where for $\theta_{\mu \nu}$ researchers are seeking a formulation with richer algebraic properties.}.
+the issues relevant for the fate of Poincar\'e symmetry are very much in focus, and departures from Poincar\'e symmetry appear to be inevitable\footnote{In the case of canonical noncommutativity evidence of some departures from Poincar\'e symmetry are found both if $\theta_{\mu \nu}$ is a fixed tensor~\cite{dougnekr,szaboREVIEW} or a fixed observer-independent matrix~\cite{chaichan,wessfiore,balaIRUV}.
+The possibility to preserve classical Poincar\'e symmetry is instead still not excluded in what was actually the earliest approach~\cite{dopliPLB} based on $[x_\mu,x_\nu] = i \theta_{\mu \nu}$, where for $\theta_{\mu \nu}$ one seeks a formulation with richer algebraic properties.}.

-\subsection{Planck-scale departures from CPT symmetry}
+\subsubsection{Planck-scale departures from CPT symmetry}

-Perhaps the most intelligible evidence of a Planck-scale effect would be a violation of CPT symmetry.
-CPT symmetry is in fact protected by a theorem in our current (Minkowski-limit) theories, mainly as a result of locality and Poincar\'e symmetry.
-The fact that the structure of the quantum-gravity problem invites us to consider spacetimes with some element of nonlocality and/or departures from Poincar\'e symmetry clearly opens a window of opportunity for Planck-scale violations of CPT symmetry.
+Arguments suggesting that CPT violation might arise in the quantum-gravity realm have a long tradition~\cite{hawkingCPT,pageCPT,waldCPT,pagegaume1,pagegaume2,emnWcpt,huetpesk,kostcpt,bertocpt} (and also see, e.g., the more recent Refs.~\cite{ahlucpt,muracpt,klinkCPT}).
+And, in light of the scopes of this review I should stress that specifically the idea of spacetime quantization invites one to place CPT symmetry under scrutiny.
+Indeed locality (in addition to unitarity and Lorentz invariance) is a crucial ingredient for ensuring CPT invariance, and a common feature of all the proposals for spacetime quantization is the presence of limitations to locality, at least intended as limitations to the localizability of a spacetime event.

-Unfortunately a proper analysis of CPT symmetry requires a level of understanding of the formalism that is often beyond our present reach in quantum-gravity research.
-In Loop Quantum Gravity one should have a good control of the Minkowski (classical-) limit, and of the description of charged particles in that limit, and this is well beyond what can be presently done within Loop Quantum Gravity.
+Unfortunately a proper analysis of CPT symmetry requires a level of understanding of the formalism that is often beyond our present reach in the study of formalizations of the concept of quantum spacetime.
+In Loop Quantum Gravity one should have a good control of the Minkowski (classical-) limit, and of the description of charged particles in that limit, and this is still beyond what can be presently done within Loop Quantum Gravity.